::p_load(sf, tidyverse, funModeling) pacman

 We will now assign the A parameter a value.
 The A parameter is the target.

-A <- wp_functional$status_clean
+<- wp_functional$status_clean A

 B parameter is the neighbour we want to know if A is co-located with and if so, to what extent.

-B <- wp_nonfunctional$status_clean
+<- wp_nonfunctional$status_clean B

 Now, we’ll put all the parameters into the local_colocation function.

-LCLQ <- local_colocation(A, B, nb, wt, 49)
+<- local_colocation(A, B, nb, wt, 49) LCLQ

-LCLQ_wp <- cbind(func_nonfunc_wp, LCLQ)
+<- cbind(func_nonfunc_wp, LCLQ) LCLQ_wp

 tmap_mode("view")